 Rachel had volunteered at a hospital and helped patients with disabilities, including blind people.
 She was in biology class when she and her peers were saying how the illustrations in the book helped them a lot when it came to understanding body parts.

-Rachel, along with two of her classmates, one of who helped blind people run marathons on the weekends, wondered how blind people learn about the inside of the human body.
+Rachel, along with two of her classmates, wondered how blind people learn about the inside of the human body.

 They all shared deep care for helping the disabled and decided to do something for the blind.
 They started a non-profit to 3D print body organs to give blind people the opportunity to learn about the human body.